 I didn’t take it personally.

-He didn’t like the disconcerting feeling, so he didn’t like the source, aka, me.
+He didn’t like the disconcerting feeling, so he didn’t like the source, me.

 Rejection also removes the unknown.
-When rejected we know the answer.
-We don’t have to wait, wonder and worry.
+When rejected, you know the answer.
+You don’t have to wait, wonder and worry.

-Rejection makes decisions for us.
-It reduces options and hesitations which are mostly distractions and procrastination.
+Rejection makes decisions for you.
+It reduces options and hesitations, which are mostly distractions and procrastination.

 [Admittedly, some of those rhymes were accidental.
 I came back and added a few more.]

 Rejection isn’t a failure.
 It’s affirming a path (an option) that doesn’t work.
-Rejection is decision.
+Rejection is a decision.

 An unsubscriber to your mailing list is doing you a favor, weeding out someone who won’t be a raving fan.
 Who wants wishy-washy fans?
-That would make you Train or Collective Soul when what you want to be is Foo Fighters or U2.
+That would make you Train or Collective Soul when you want to be Foo Fighters or Rush.